 Let it cook for a further 30 minutes then add in half of cup of heavy cream and cook for the final 30 minutes.
 The mushrooms will be rich and creamy and the sauce will have thickened.

 I like to use beech mushrooms for this dish.
 Mostly because I just love eating them whole.
 The smaller the better.
 I don't know why it just makes me smile!
 (Look at the super cute small one in the picture below.
 I ate that one as soon as I took the photo!)

 But you can use any small to medium mushrooms you like.
 Baby Bellas, Button mushrooms, beech mushrooms, brown mushrooms or chestnut mushrooms.
 They all work well.

 Don't use the large field mushrooms, I have tried it and they go very soggy in the slow cooker.

-If you love mushrooms then why not try my Basil and Cheese Stuffed Mushrooms.
+If you love mushrooms then why not try:

-Why not pin this recipe for Crockpot Buttered Garlic Mushrooms Pin it here.
+Pin this recipe for Crockpot Buttered Garlic Mushrooms.

 Crockpot Buttered Garlic Mushrooms